dev-lead/python-rest-client/README.md

 ### Version Control

 We use Git for version control.
-Once the challenge is completed, please push your code to a new repository in your personal GitHub or Bitbucket account, then email us the URL so that we can pull and review your submission.
+Once the challenge is completed, please push your code to a new repository in your personal GitHub or Bitbucket account, then email us the URL so that we can clone and review your submission.

 ## Example Usage